Outreach - international community

 Link to Open Doors

-Started back in 1991, the Rwanda Orphans Project supports around 500 orphans in the capital city of Rwanda, Kigali through a sponsorship scheme.
+Started back in 1991 by Peter and Jenny Andrews, the Rwanda Orphans Project supports around 500 orphans in the capital city of Rwanda, Kigali through a sponsorship scheme.
 They also run training schools to teach practical skills that can be used to support themselves in the future.

 We sponsor Jean Claude (aged 14) and Venerra (aged 22).

 In 2010 and 2016, people from Emmaus went to visit the work that is being done by the project in Rwanda and to meet the children sponsored through the church and individual church members.